Please wait

 Teacher Empowerment: Training for the Future

 A curriculum is only as good as those teaching it.
 Recognizing this, the Ministry is rolling out nationwide teacher training programs to smooth the transition.
+Including monthly workshops on CBE delivery, Digital tools for remote training, and Mentorship programs pairing experienced and new teachers.

 Infrastructure Upgrades: Labs, Studios, and Workshops